indeedeng/Mariner-Issue-Collector/README.md

 The greatest weight appears first, then results continue in descending order.
 If all weights are equal the results appear in the order they are listed in the inputData.json object.

 GitHub paginates results in sets of 30.
-You can specify a different amount up to 100.
+Different amounts can be specified up to 100.

 ### Step 2 : Set environment variables